imdacrocker/StealthChangerA4T/README.md

 # StealthChangerA4T
 A modified version of the A4T tool head and stealth changer dock and backplate, optimized for tool changing

-First and forremost, this project is derived from many existing projects, let me give credit where it is due!
+First and foremost, this project is derived from many existing projects, let me give credit where it is due!

 The backplate was modified from the official Draftshift Steath Changer: https://github.com/DraftShift/StealthChanger